Posted July 17th, 2015 by Ashley Kane

 Currently, one of the main concerns with telematics is centralized around the issue of privacy.
 As with most technological advances, people are rightly concerned with how much of their information is being shared without their awareness.
-That said, though vehicle telematics are unlikely to go away, most of their integration will remain voluntary for now.
+Although vehicle telematics are unlikely to go away, most of their integration will remain voluntary for now.
 If you don’t want your car insurance company to know where you’re driving to or your driving habits, then pay-as-you-drive usage-based insurance may not be for you.
 You can measure your own skills first with independent, non-carrier-related apps like EverDrive.
 Over time, independent apps may even allow you to have more control over whether you'd like to share such information with insurers for discounts.

 Another concern involves the safety and security of these devices.
 Recently, there have been several car hacks through telematics devices, some of which have successfully controlled the car's brakes, wipers and speed from a remote location.
 Though most of these hacks have been planned demonstrations, they do raise important questions about security holes.
 Perhaps, the risks need to be asserted before drivers happily agree to have UConnect connected to their local search engine for dashboard access to hotels and shopping.
 Read the latest updates about car hacking here.

 Though all of these privacy and security concerns are valid, many see the opportunities for safety protection as remarkable.